aimensahnoun/P2PFileShare/README.md

   - **Displaying Download Failed message if the Downloader can't get any chunk of the file**
   - **Server being able to host multiple files with different extensions without the need to change the code**
   - **Downloader being able to download multiple files with different extensions without the need to change the code**
+  - **Downloader stores all received files into a subdirectory called P2PDownloadFolder**
+  - **Announcer checks subdirectories for downloaded files in order to host them again**
+  - **Announcer only checks for files with no extenions ex: .png because the files served by the server do not have an extension to them**
   - **Downloading and receiving files both on local networks and Hamachi VPN**
   - **Correctly displaying a Download and Server log in the same directory**
   - **Tested on Linux, Windows, and Mac OS**

 ## Known Limitations

   - **IP address needs to be hardcoded on MacOS since it cannot run the following code correctly**
 ```bash
 socket.gethostbyname(socket.gethostname())
 ```